Seven quirky things German parents do while raising their kids

 But in Germany reading seems to be saved for when they first enter Grundschule at age six, with Kitas and Kindergartens careful not to focus too much on academics before then.

-Still, getting a later start doesn’t seem to be having a negative impact: The latest PISA school performance report defined Germany as having a comparatively high share of “top performers” in reading, with scores above both the UK and US.
+Still, getting a later start doesn’t seem to be having a negative impact: The latest PISA school performance report defined Germany as having a high share of “top performers” in reading.

 8. Letting kids play near or with fireworks